Xolani101/Selenium---Java/README.md

 # SeleniumJavaProj

-This is an empty Java project scaffold.
-You can add your Java source files under `src/main/java`.
+This is a Selenium Java Automation practice project.